FilipNest/filter/readme.md

 ### Config settings

-This will run on port 80 and put files and data in an automatically created `/data` directory.
-You can pass a `config` argument to point to a JSON file with settings.
-For example `npm start config=myconfig.json`.
-Or pass these parameters in directly as arguments.
+Launching filters without any config parameters will run a server on port 80 and put files and data in an automatically created `/data` directory.
+You can pass a `config` argument to point to a JSON file with settings for example `npm start config=myconfig.json` or pass these parameters in directly as arguments.

-All of these are optional/have defaults
+All of these options are optional/have defaults

 * port - which port should filters run on?
 * secret - a secret key used for signing cookies, if you don't specify this a random one will be created on startup but that means your sessions won't be persistent between server restarts.